East Smoky Minor Hockey Association Bylaws

 OBJECTIVES OF THE EAST SMOKY MINOR HOCKEY ASSOCIATION

-The name of the Association shall be the East Smoky Minor Hockey Association, hereinafter called the Association.
+The name of the Association shall be the East Smoky Minor Hockey Association, hereinafter call the Association.

-a) The bylaws, appended to these Objectives, shall describe the organization and functions of the Association and the means by which members of the Association may elect the Association’s executive and control the property and activities of the Association;
+The bylaws, appended to the Objectives, shall describe the organization and functions of the Association and the means by which members of the Association may elect the Association’s executive and control the property and activities of the Association;

-b) The Rules and Regulations of the Hockey Canada/Hockey Alberta and those of the League in which the Association operates shall take precedence over any Association Bylaws, Rules and Regulations;
+The Rules and Regulations of the Hockey Canada/Hockey Alberta and those of the League in which the association operates shall take precedence over any Association Bylaws, Rules and Regulations:

-c) Any Bylaw, Rule and Regulation contrary to the Rules of the Hockey Canada, the Hockey Alberta and the League in which the Association operates shall be invalid.
+Any Bylaw, Rule and Regulation contrary to the Roles of the Hockey Canada, the Hockey Alberta and the League in which the Association operates shall be invalid.

 BYLAWS FOR THE EAST SMOKY MINOR HOCKEY ASSOCIATION

-1.01 In these Bylaws and in the Policies and Procedures of the E.S.M.H.A. unless the subject matter of the context requires a different interpretation:
+In these Bylaws and in the Policies and Procedures of the E.S.M.H.A unless the subject matter of the context requires a different interpretation:

 a) “Association” shall be defined as the East Smoky Minor Hockey Association.

-c) “AAHA” shall be defined as the Alberta Amateur Hockey Association, also known as Hockey Alberta;
+c) “AAHA shall be defined as the Alberta Amateur Hockey Association, also known as Hockey

 d) “CHA” shall be defined as the Hockey Canada;